ABOUT | ELIGIBILITY | FUNDING | HOW TO APPLY | EVALUATION CRITERIA | NEXT STEPS | FAQ

 Indirect costs may not be charged to this award.

-3. Confirmation of eligibility as a signed letter from the thesis advisor or graduate director.
-This should include confirmation that the applicant is in the first year of their Master's program or first two years of their PhD program.
+The letter should be signed by your thesis advisor or graduate director.
+This should include confirmation that the applicant is in the first two years of their PhD program or the first year of their Master’s program.

 Sample letter: